ZEUSOFCS/C-Algorithm-Club/README.md

 [Algorithm design techniques](Algorithm%20Design.markdown).
 How do you create your own algorithms?

-[How to contribute](https://github.com/raywenderlich/swift-algorithm-club/blob/master/.github/CONTRIBUTING.md).
-Report an issue to leave feedback, or submit a pull request.

 ## Where to start?

 If you're new to algorithms and data structures, here are a few good ones to start out with: